Jeffrey S. Morton

-Jeffrey S. Morton (born March 13, 1964) is the Pierrepont Comfort Chair in Political Science at Florida Atlantic University and a Fellow at the Foreign Policy Association.
+Jeffrey S. Morton (born March 13, 1964) is the Pierrepont Comfort Chair in Political Science at Florida Atlantic University and a Senior Fellow at the Foreign Policy Association.
 A native of North Carolina, he earned a B.A. from the University of North Carolina at Charlotte, an M.A. from Rutgers University and Ph.D. from the University of South Carolina in 1995.
 In 1986 he completed the International Law Commission Summer training program at the United Nations Office at Geneva.
-Morton has written three books and numerous journal articles, book chapters and editorials.
+Morton has written four books and numerous journal articles, book chapters and editorials.

 Research

 Jeffrey Morton specializes in international law with a principal focus on the laws of armed conflict.
 His first book, The International Law Commission of the United Nations (University of South Carolina Press, 2001), is an empirical analysis of the Commission’s work on the Draft Code of Crimes Against the Peace and Security of Mankind.
 The manuscript was well received as one of the first data-based analyses in the field.
 His journal publications have addressed a wide range of conflicts and weapons of war, including blinding lasers, tactical nuclear weapons, landmines, depleted uranium shells, mercenaries, genocide and the 1999 Kosovo War.